TITLE 20 ENVIRONMENTAL PROTECTION

 (2) release of the property under restricted conditions and termination of the license.

-P. “Department” means the environment department, its successors, or its predecessors, the environmental improvement agency, or the environmental improvement division of the health and environment department.
+P. “Department” means the environment department, its successors, or its predecessors, the environmental improvement agency, or the environmental protection division of the environment department.

 Q. “Depleted uranium” means the source material uranium which the isotope uranium-235 is less than 0.711 weight percent of the total uranium present.
 Depleted uranium does not include special nuclear material.